0n0w1c/Foundations/readme.md

 Users have a startup setting to enable and configure the stacking of painted refined concrete.
 If Alien Biomes is active, settings for stacking the painted refined conretes are not available.
 If Dectorio is active, this mod will utilize the provided painted refined concrete.
-Otherwise, this mod now supplies the painted refined concretes.
+Otherwise, if the startup setting is enabled, this mod will supply the painted refined concretes.

 Foundations is compatible with personal logistics for construction and deconstruction.